sagemath/trac_to_gh/Issue 3625.md

 # Issue 3625: fix latex2html'ing of the sage docs, which is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3625

 Original creator: was